orlinbox/fe-theme/README.md

 $ rm -rf .git
 ```

-* Install Grunt related stuff as a super user.
+* Install Gulp related stuff as a super user.
 You might need to change "sudo" according to your OS.

 ```
 $ sudo npm install